 Internet access is available at public libraries and other locations that are publicly accessible (e.g., the California State Library).
 Access to the Internet at libraries and public locations is generally provided on a first-come, first-served basis.
-Other use restrictions may include the hours of operation, the length of time that a workstation may be used (depending on availability), the types of software programs available
+Other use restrictions may include the hours of operation, the length of time that a workstation may be used (depending on availability), the types of software programs available on a workstation, and the ability to print documents.

 2023-24 School Contact Information

-School Name Creekside Elementary
+School Name avis Elementary School

-Street 2515 Estate Drive
+Street 5224 E. Morada Lane

-City, State, Zip Stockton, CA 95209
+City, State, Zip Stockton, CA 95212

-Phone Number 209-953-8285
+Phone Number 209-953-8301

-Principal Brian Heck
+Principal Magenda Cruz

-Email Address bheck@lodiusd.net
+Email Address macruz@lodiusd.net

-School Website www.lodiusd.net
+School Website

-County-District-School (CDS) Code 39685856104038
+County-District-School (CDS) Code 39685856042055

 2023-24 District Contact Information

 District Name Lodi Unified School District

-Phone Number (209) 331-7000
+Phone Number 209) 331-7000

 Superintendent Neil Young

 Email Address nyoung@lodiusd.net

 District Website www.lodiusd.net